kagyuu/AnsibleExam/site/Readme.md

   - 1.set locale for redmine
   - 2.download plugins
   - for more details, see [Details of Redmine](#redmine)
-- OpenLDAP
+- OpenLDAP & PWM
-  - you need nothing to do.
+  - 1.set domain-name and admin's password before running ansible-playbook. for more details, see [Details of OpenLDAP](#ldap)
+  - 2.you need to setup PWM (ldap management application) after running ansible-playbook. for more details, see [Details of PWM](#pwm)

 ### 4. Install services ###